Cost of Living in Belize – Ambergris Caye: 2023 Update

 Some people choose to leave the AC on all the time – not only for being cool but to lessen the corrosive effect of the salt air on electronics.
 It eventually eats everything – your computer, your refrigerator, your pots and pans, your leather belts…everything.
 Obviously, it’s a personal choice.

-Note: We pay about .48bz a kWh – it varies by usuage, time of usuage.
-Here are the KwH prices in different states in the US.
+Note: We pay about .43bz a kWh – it varies by usage, time of usage.
+Here are the KwH for countries around the world – .43bz (or .21 1/2 US) puts us near the middle of the pack.

-Water Bill (BWS): $35-75US per month (in town and south) – north of the bridge, there is no Belize Water Services (BWS) and all water is either made or collected in your cistern.
+Water Bill (BWS): $35-75US per month (in town and south) – just a few hundred feet north of the bridge, there is no Belize Water Services (BWS) and all water is either made or collected in your cistern.

 We used ExpressVPN on our FireTV – which costs about $15US a month.